claudinemcg/campground/README.md

 * Authorization:-
   * Users need to be logged in to add or edit their campgrounds/ reviews
-  * Users cannot leave reviews on their own campground
   * Users can only edit or delete their own campgrounds/ reviews

 * Basic Functionality:-